Cbyernus/SteamVR/API-Documentation.md

 OpenVR for application talks to SteamVR.
 SteamVR then talks to OpenVR driver.
 So OpenVR application works at a higher level than an OpenVR driver.

 ### OpenVR Application
 One real-world example of an application is a game engine like Unity.
-Unity uses OpenVR to get the position of the headset and apply that to the main camera without the need to care which headset you are using.
+Unity uses OpenVR to get the position of the headset and apply that to the main camera without the need to care which brand of headset you are using.
 Unity then sends the camera image to OpenVR.
 OpenVR does some operation on the image and then display to the real headset monitor.

 For a simple example, you can also build a small application that just prints the position of the headset to the console.
 Most of the API documentation in this wiki is about building OpenVR application.
 An application usually starts with calling `vr::VR_Init()` function from `openvr.h`.